Franciscan Missionaries of Our Lady University

-In February 2006, Dr. Sandra S. Harper joined the college as president.
+In February 2006, Sandra S. Harper joined the college as president.
 In 2007, she led a reorganization of the college's academic programs resulting in two schools: The School of Arts, Sciences and Health Professions and The School of Nursing.
 Harper left Our Lady of the Lake College in August 2013 to head McMurry University in Abilene, Texas.
-Dr. Tina Holland was named the president in April 2014.
+Tina Holland was named the president in April 2014.
 Soon thereafter, the college would become a university.
+In 2016, the school's name was changed to Franciscan Missionaries of Our Lady University.